syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/date-time-axis.md

-## DateTimeCategory axis
+## DateTime category axis

-Date-time category axis is used to display the date-time values with non-linear intervals.
+DateTime category axis is used to display the date time values with non-linear intervals.
 For example, the business days alone have been depicted in a week here.

 {% if page.publishingplatform == "aspnet-core" %}